Michael Scheuer: 2016 endorsement of Donald Trump

 Scheuer expressed his support for U.S. presidential candidate Donald Trump in multiple blog postings on non-intervention.com.
-Scheuer based his support on, in his view, Trump's strong support of the Second Amendment, Trump's proposed wall along the Southern Border, Trump's skepticism of NATO and military intervention in the Muslim World, and Trump's unpopularity with neoconservatives and their media outlets such as The Weekly Standard, National Review, and also much of the mainstream media.
+Scheuer based his support on, in his view, Trump's strong support of the Second Amendment, Trump's proposed wall along the US border with Mexico, Trump's skepticism of NATO and military intervention in the Muslim World, and Trump's unpopularity with neoconservatives and their media outlets such as The Weekly Standard, National Review, and also much of the mainstream media.
 Scheuer also likes Trump's "America First" talk towards American statecraft.

-Advocacy of killing Trump's opponents

 On December 23, 2013, Scheuer endorsed the extrajudicial killing of then-Prime Minister of Britain David Cameron and President Barack Obama, endorsing the view of Algernon Sidney that "by an established law among the most virtuous nations, every man might kill a tyrant; and no names are recorded in history with more honor, than of those who did it."

+Spencer Ackerman of The Daily Beast wrote: